Harika-SVL/Docker/notes.md

 _**Generation 3:**_

-* In this generation, docker engine was revamped from monolith to multi component architecture and the images and containers were according to OCI (open container initiative) image spec and runtime spec.
+* In this generation, docker engine was revamped from monolith to multi component architecture and the images and containers were according to OCI (open container initiative) image spec and runtime spec
 * In the latest architecture
-* docker daemon exposes api’s to listen requests from docker client.
+* docker daemon exposes api’s to listen requests from docker client
 * Passes the requests to containerd.
 This manages the lifecylcle of container
 * containerd forks a runc process which creates container. once the container is created the parent of the container will be docker shim